rchastain/velena/README.md

 # Velena

+## Overview

 Connect Four engine by Giuliano Bertoletti, with an original GUI.

 The GUI has been developed with Lazarus, using the [BGRABitmap](https://github.com/bgrabitmap/bgrabitmap) library.
 ![alt text](screenshots/linux-manjaro-english.png)

 ## Build instructions